-Medications for Stiff-man Syndrome
+Medications for Stiff-Person Syndrome

 Rare central nervous system disorder of unknown aetiology characterised by progressive rigidity and painful spasms of the axial and limb musculature.
 Diagnosis is based on the appropriate clinical signs, continuous motor activity on electromyography, and significant favourable response to diazepam.
 It has been suggested that the syndrome may result from an imbalance between the gaba-ergic and catecholaminergic pathways that control motor unit activity; the imbalance may be caused by autoantibodies against glutamic acid decarboxylase.

-Learn more about Stiff-man Syndrome
+Learn more about Stiff-Person Syndrome

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.